-After Tom stepped out to head back to the cabin for a few minutes, I stayed behind with my fingers flying across the keyboard in an effort to get the post uploaded so we could take off for a walk at the cruise port of call that requires a ride on the tender.
+After Tom stepped out to head back to the cabin for a few minutes, I stayed behind with my fingers flying across the keyboard to get the post uploaded so we could take off for a walk at the cruise port of call that requires a ride on the tender.

-|The group of dignitaries from Kailua-Kona, Hawaii came aboard to present Captain Rick with a plaque welcoming the ship to the city.|
+|The group of dignitaries from Kailua-Kona, Hawaii, came aboard to present Captain Rick with a plaque welcoming the ship to the city.|

-At the time I was the only passenger in the Diamond Club, keenly aware of the quiet and serenity, usually lacking aboard this particular venue.
-A cloudy day, we weren’t in too huge of a hurry to go ashore but, in typical Hawaiian style, a cloudy day could easily and quickly turn into bright sunshine.
+At the time, I was the only passenger in the Diamond Club, keenly aware of the quiet and serenity usually lacking aboard this particular venue.
+A cloudy day, we weren’t in too huge of a hurry to go ashore, but, in typical Hawaiian style, a cloudy day could easily and quickly turn into bright sunshine.

-Stopping to contemplate my next line of type, the door to the Diamond Club opened with a key card and in walked our ship’s Captain Rick Sullivan.
+Stopping to contemplate my next line of type, the door to the Diamond Club opened with a key card, and in walked our ship’s, Captain Rick Sullivan.

 Having heard him over the loudspeakers, enjoying his lively and humorous demeanor and, seeing him wandering about the ship engaging so freely with passengers, I had no doubt it was him.

 |During the presentation…the official from the Mayór’s office and Captain Rick.|

 Let me clarify…we aren’t Captain or otherwise groupies.
 After all of our years of world travel, we’ve come to realize and embrace the fact that we humans are all alike in many ways regardless of ethnicity, celebrity, financial status, or notoriety.